jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your Google services to help you manage your calendar, read and summarize your emails, answer questions via web search, and hold natural conversations with persistent memory.
+A conversational AI assistant that connects to your Google services to help you manage your calendar, emails, and to-do lists, answer questions via web search, and hold natural conversations with persistent memory.

 This project is built upon an advanced Router Architecture, which intelligently delegates tasks to specialized expert agents rather than relying on a single monolithic agent.